Skip to main content

 Hierarchy

-• Omit<WorkerOptions, "connection" | "namespace" | "taskQueue" | "activities" | "maxConcurrentActivityTaskExecutions" | "maxConcurrentLocalActivityExecutions" | "maxConcurrentWorkflowTaskExecutions" | "maxConcurrentActivityTaskPolls" | "maxConcurrentWorkflowTaskPolls" | "nonStickyToStickyPollRatio" | "maxHeartbeatThrottleInterval" | "defaultHeartbeatThrottleInterval" | "debugMode" | "enableNonLocalActivities" | "maxActivitiesPerSecond" | "maxTaskQueueActivitiesPerSecond" | "stickyQueueScheduleToStartTimeout" | "maxCachedWorkflows" | "useVersioning">
+• Omit<WorkerOptions, "connection" | "namespace" | "taskQueue" | "activities" | "tuner" | "maxConcurrentActivityTaskExecutions" | "maxConcurrentLocalActivityExecutions" | "maxConcurrentWorkflowTaskExecutions" | "maxConcurrentActivityTaskPolls" | "maxConcurrentWorkflowTaskPolls" | "nonStickyToStickyPollRatio" | "maxHeartbeatThrottleInterval" | "defaultHeartbeatThrottleInterval" | "debugMode" | "enableNonLocalActivities" | "maxActivitiesPerSecond" | "maxTaskQueueActivitiesPerSecond" | "stickyQueueScheduleToStartTimeout" | "maxCachedWorkflows" | "useVersioning">

 â†ŗ ReplayWorkerOptions